by Danielle McFadden

-Held annually the second weekend of October at the Little River Waterfront.
+The festival is held annually the second weekend of October at the Little River Waterfront.
 Festival goers can expect to enjoy two stages of live music, a kid’s zone, face painting, stilt walkers, balloon artists, and approximately 200 different vendors— including a variety of art and craft vendors, business expos, and community organizations.
-Visit www.LittleRiverShrimpFest.org for info.
+Visit www.LittleRiverShrimpFest.org for more info.

 Get in the Halloween spirit

 Carve pumpkins with the family, prepare for trick-or-treaters, and catch all twenty re-runs of Hocus Pocus on TV.
-Then, take the whole family to the NMB Park & Sports Complex on Oct.
-26th for Howl-O-Scream for a very affordable night of fun.
+Then, take the whole family to the NMB Park & Sports Complex on October 26, for Howl-O-Scream— a very affordable night of fun.

 Fall on the Farm

 Did you know Indigo Farms sits on the Little River/Calabash border?
-There is a lot to do here in October like family fun activities, including pumpkin patch Saturdays, hayrides, and more.
-Ask them about “Pick Your Own” opportunities.
+There are a variety of family fun activities to enjoy this October like pumpkin patch Saturdays, hayrides, and pick your own opportunities.

 Schedule your mammogram

 October is Breast Cancer Awareness Month.
-Take some time to learn about breast cancer prevention and detection, donate to research initiatives, or support someone that you know who has cancer.
+Take some time to learn about breast cancer prevention and detection, and donate to research initiatives.

 Visit the chamber blog for a free copy of Little River-themed pumpkin stencils. www.LittleRiverChamber.org